I sensed an emotional impact since inviting a new member in my little space.

 Our innate connection with the natural environment always showers a positive impression.
-Positive feelings enhance productivity and directly affects the emotions of a human.
+Positive feelings enhance productivity and directly affect the emotions of a human.

 A recently published study has shown good medicinal use of a species of Aglaonema.

-Methanol leaf extracts of Aglaonema hookerianum is recommended as a potent source of neuro-protective and libido-boosting drug candidate.
+Methanol leaf extracts of Aglaonema hookerianum are recommended as a potent source of a neuro-protective and libido-boosting drug candidate.

 Pharmacological insights on the antidepressant, anxiolytic and aphrodisiac potentials of Aglaonema.